ibm-cloud-docs/sap/sap-terraform-bastion-server.md

 4. [Generate an SSH key](/docs/vpc?topic=vpc-ssh-keys).
 The SSH key is required to access the provisioned VPC virtual server instances through the bastion host.
 After you create your SSH key, make sure to [upload this SSH key to your {{site.data.keyword.cloud_notm}} account](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-managing-ssh-keys#managing-ssh-keys-with-ibm-cloud-console) in the VPC region and resource group where you want to deploy the bastion server.

 5. Verify that you can access the URL used for this solution [Automation script for SAP solutions using a BASTION & STORAGE setup deployment through Terraform and IBM Schematics](https://github.com/IBM-Cloud/sap-bastion-setup).

+6. [Create an IAM service-to-service authorization for your VPN server and IBM Cloud Secrets Manager](/docs/vpc?topic=vpc-client-to-site-authentication#creating-iam-service-to-service).
+This will allow the client-to-site VPN service to access and use the secrets created under the Secret Manager instance.

 ## Procedure